Binogi/golang-aws-lambda/README.md

 - **Docker** as container
 - **AWS Lambda** to host the function
 - **AWS ECR (Elastic Container Registry)** to host the Docker image
-- **AWS API Gateway** to expose the Lambda function as a REST API
+- **AWS API Gateway** to expose the Lambda function as a REST API*
 - **AWS CLI tool** (`aws`) to configure AWS

 The current setup in this project is: 1 REST endpoint → 1 Lambda function → inside 1 Docker image.

+### Notes on AWS API Gateway

+*NOTE: AWS API Gateway adds a bit of overhead on how you handle parameters (`APIGatewayProxyRequest`) and response (`APIGatewayProxyResponse`), which affects how you test it on localhost.

+## Inspiration and references

-Based on [Docker Hub: aws-lambda-go](https://hub.docker.com/r/amazon/aws-lambda-go) and [this example Gist](https://gist.github.com/josephspurrier/05b9126279703a81122cba198df50d6f).
+Based on [AWS Lambda in GoLang — The Ultimate Guide](https://www.softkraft.co/aws-lambda-in-golang/), [Docker Hub: aws-lambda-go](https://hub.docker.com/r/amazon/aws-lambda-go) and [this example Gist](https://gist.github.com/josephspurrier/05b9126279703a81122cba198df50d6f).
 See also:

 - AWS:
 	- [AWS Deploy Go Lambda functions with Docker](https://docs.aws.amazon.com/lambda/latest/dg/go-image.html)